LukasBombach/LukasBombach.github.io/blog/videos with node webkit.md

 ```
 theora,vorbis,vp8,pcm_u8,pcm_s16le,pcm_s24le,pcm_f32le,pcm_s16be,pcm_s24be
 ```
 seems quite impressive, but when you start playing videos with nw you quickly realize that hardly any videos are actually working.
 Especially H.264 encoded files, one of the most popular codecs, is not supported. nw offers [a wiki page](https://github.com/nwjs/nw.js/wiki/Using-MP3-&-MP4-%28H.264%29-using-the--video--&--audio--tags.) explaining how to make H.264 work, but most video files still fail on nw.
+Also, using the techniques described, you will need to license your application as `GPL`, i.e. make your project open-source.
+Using WebChimera you don't have to do that.

 ## WebChimera